 Temples of Ayodhya

-Ayodhya is full of temples, but here are a few that you must see:
+The place is full of temples, but here are a few that you must see:

 Ram Janmabhoomi Temple

 This is the place where we believe that Lord Ram was born.
-In late 16th CE, a mosque was built on top of this temple.
+In the late 16th CE, a mosque was built on top of this temple.
 In late 20th CE, the mosque was broken to rebuild the temple.
 Taking these as historical facts, at this point in time, the spot of Ram Janmabhoomi remains one of the most controversial places in India.
 The spot is fortified like no place I have seen.
 You have to deposit everything you have to enter the premises.
 One has to go through multiple security checks that border on the violation.
 You have to walk through the narrow pathways with no place to escape if you need to and with commandos watching you all the time.

 Monkeys jumping on top of the roofs of barricades make you laugh at your being a human.
 I walked through the whole place with a lot of excitement as well as anxiety.